Property tax in the United States: Progressive policies

-As property increases in value the possibility exists that new buyers might pay taxes on outdated values thus placing an unfair burden on the rest of the property owners.
-To correct this imbalance municipalities periodically revalue property.
-Revaluation produces an up-to-date value to be used in determination of the tax rate necessary to produce the required tax levy.
+As property values increase, there is a risk that new buyers might pay taxes based on outdated values, placing an unfair burden on other property owners.
+To correct this imbalance, municipalities periodically revalue property.
+Revaluation produces an up-to-date value for determining the tax rate needed to achieve the required tax levy.

-A consequence of this is that existing owners are reassessed as well as new owners and thus are required to pay taxes on property the value of which is determined by market forces, such as gentrification in low income areas of a city.
-In an effort to relieve the frequently large tax burdens on existing owners, particularly those with fixed incomes such as the elderly and those who have lost their jobs, communities have introduced exemptions.
+A consequence of this is that existing and new owners are reassessed and thus required to pay taxes on property whose value is determined by market forces, such as gentrification in low-income areas of a city.
+In an effort to alleviate the often heavy tax burdens on existing owners, particularly those with fixed incomes, such as older people and those who have lost their jobs, communities have introduced exemptions.

 In some states, laws provide for exemptions (typically called homestead exemptions) and/or limits on the percentage increase in tax, which limit the yearly increase in property tax so that owner-occupants are not "taxed out of their homes".
 Generally, these exemptions and ceilings are available only to property owners who use their property as their principal residence.
 Homestead exemptions generally cannot be claimed on investment properties and second homes.
-When a homesteaded property changes ownership, the property tax often rises sharply and the property's sale price may become the basis for new exemptions and limits available to the new owner-occupant.
+When a homesteaded property changes ownership, the property tax often rises sharply, and the property's sale price may become the basis for new exemptions and limits available to the new owner-occupant.

 Homestead exemptions increase the complexity of property tax collection and sometimes provide an easy opportunity for people who own several properties to benefit from tax credits to which they are not entitled.
 Since there is no national database that links home ownership with Social Security numbers, landlords sometimes gain homestead tax credits by claiming multiple properties in different states, and even their own state, as their "principal residence", while only one property is truly their residence.
-In 2005, several US Senators and Congressmen were found to have erroneously claimed "second homes" in the greater Washington, D.C. area as their "principal residences", giving them property tax credits to which they were not entitled.
+In 2005, several U.S. senators and representatives were found to have erroneously claimed "second homes" in the greater Washington, D.C. area as their "principal residences", giving them property tax credits to which they were not entitled.